DaniArnaout/DaniArnaout.github.io/menu/table-view/README.md

 ### Building the UI

-* Open `Main.storyaboard` and delete the default view controller
+* Open `Main.storyboard` and delete the default view controller

 * Drag an instance of `UITableViewController`
 From the menu bar choose: